samglish/BruteForcing/README.md

 ### Hydra
 Hydra is a brute-forcing tool that helps penetration testers and ethical hackers crack the passwords of network services.

+Hydra can perform rapid dictionary attacks against more than 50 protocols.
+This includes telnet, FTP, HTTP, HTTPS, SMB, databases, and several other services.